sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_04_develop_unit_tests_xunit.md

     - If a **using Library.ApplicationCore.Interfaces** is suggested by GitHub Copilot, you can delete it from the top of the file.

-1. Update the **GetLoan.cs** file to match the following code snippet:
+1. Update the **GetLoan.cs** file to address the issues you identified in the previous step.

+    You can use the following code snippet as a reference:

     ```csharp
     using NSubstitute;